Savoir aimer: Background and writing

 The song was composed by Pascal Obispo, who also participated in other two songs on Pagny's album, and written by Lionel Florence, who had also worked for many French singers.
 In the music video, Pagny is in front of the camera and transcribed the song in French Sign Language.

 The song has been performed on Pagny's concerts tours in 1998, 2004 and 2005, and is thus available on the singer's live albums En concert, Été 2003 à l'Olympia and Baryton - L'Intégrale du spectacle.
 It is part of Pagny's 2008 compilation Les 50 Plus Belles Chansons.

 In 2001, the song has been covered by Pagny himself in a duet version with Souad Massi on his album 2 (14th track), which contains songs originally performed by Pagny or other artists overdubbed as duets.
 As the song was a great success in France, it was included throughout the years on many famous compilations in France, such as Hit Express 5, Les Plus Grandes Chansons du Siècle, vol. 1 (released in 1999), Lionel Florence: des Rencontres et des Mots, Les Plus Belles Victoires de la Musique (2002), Les 100 Plus Belles Chansons (2006) and Hits de diamant (2007).

 In 1999 Dutch singer Liesbeth List recorded a Dutch version of this song, called Heb het Leven Lief, for her album Vergezicht, the Dutch lyrics were written by Han Kooreneef.

+In 2017, American rap producer Pi'erre Bourne sampled "Savoir aimer" on Young Nudy and 21 Savage's song "EA".